flipperdevices/flipperzero-firmware/README.md

 This is often enough to make an initial idea about the encoding used and if the selected modulation is correct.

+Other than that, ProtoView is able to decode a few interesting protocols:

+* Renault TPMS data.
+* Toyota TPMS data.
+* Oregon thermometer protocol 2.
+* PTxxxx/SCxxxx based remotes.

+The app implements a framework that makes adding and experimenting with new protocols very simple.
+Check the `protocols` directory to see how the API works.

 The secondary goal of ProtoView is to provide a somewhat-documented application for the Flipper (even if ProtoView is a pretty atypical application: doesn't make use of the standard widgets and other abstractions provded by the framework).
 Many apps dealing with the *subghz subsystem* (the Flipper